 - Engage your audience by asking them questions.
 You can get them to actively respond by typing the number one into the group chat if they agree with a statement.

 - Give your attendees an incentive to stay until the end.
 Usually, you offer some freebies to those who participate through the end of the presentation.

 You might naturally be a great presenter if that’s the case, then great stuff.
 However, even if you’re terrible the first time, practice makes perfect.
 By the fifth time you’ve presented the same webinar, you’ll feel confident making your pitch.
 You’ll also have the chance to learn from your mistakes and improve the webinar based on attendee feedback.

-Step 5: Sales Page and Retargeting
+Step 5: Create an Effective Sales Page

 The end goal of your webinar is to send piping hot leads to your sales page, where they can buy your course.
 Since this is the last page in your webinar funnel, you can think of this page as the one that gives the final nudge.
 Simply put, if it’s effective, you get that conversion.

 Your sales page needs to create some FOMO and provide an overview of what your students will receive if they purchase your course now.

 Your sales page should follow a copywriting formula.
 Remember, the more expensive the course, the more bonuses you should provide, and the more testimonials you should add.
 I suggest you check out this guide if you’re not familiar with how to write a long-form sales copy.